gewgew4/Payments/README.md

 5. You may need to restart SQL's services (or reboot your system) for the changes to have effect
 6. Depending on your configuration, you may have to check and/or allow communications on the ports used in *Windows Firewall* or whichever firewall software you may have

-Remember to change the connection string (user, password) at *appsettings.json* and running command `update database` while on *Payments.Infrastructure* project
+Remember to change the connection string (user, password) at *appsettings.json* and running EF Core command `update-database` while on *Payments.Infrastructure* project